 Sunday’s evenings are usually insightful, engaging and entertaining, and last Home Fellowship meeting was no exception.
 The outline for the day was about the interestingly controversial topic of SEX, with the title “Managing Your Sexual Drive” to boot.

 The time had come again for us to painfully tackle questions pertaining to our sexuality.
-I could only imagine how uncomfortable some of us may have been discussing such a subject openly, especially within the holy ambience of Church.
+I could only imagine how uncomfortable some of us may have been discussing such a subject openly, especially within the holy ambiance of Church.
 But as always we had to deal regardless of our sensibilities, mainly because of the unavoidable importance of sex in our individual lives and relationships.

 As an example, one of my favorite advice from the Word is “Flee from temptation.”
-It is so unashamedly stark and down-to-earth, as if saying, “dude, run for your life and forget trying to be superman!”
+It is so unashamedly stark and down-to-earth as if saying, “dude, run for your life and forget trying to be Superman!”

 Of course, Lagos is in many ways supreme.
 Any day, any time, it could boast of the most exciting mix of people from all over the world when compared to any other city in the country.

 It is the main and principal financial hub in spite of having no major natural resources to rely on, and though it is set upon a tiny piece of land on God’s green earth, it is undisputedly the largest city in Africa.

 However, regardless of all that good, Lagos is also the seat of the most intense and debilitating stress.
 Stress, the kind that is chiefly and determinedly mental with its accompanying physical effects.
 Yes, Lagos is that place where you age quickly if you are really in a hurry to get it over with.

 In fact, it is the place where the universally daily-accepted 5 minutes madness displayed by normal people is taken to a whole new unbreakable record level of 24/7.
 For want of proof, a typical Lagos traffic, on a typical day, whether on the island or the mainland, will readily reveal these distinguishing facts.